open-cluster-management-io/clusteradm/README.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )
 # clusteeradm CLI & CLI Plugin

-A CLI and kubernetes CLI plugin that allows you to interact with OCM/ACM to provision and managed your Hybrid Cloud presence from the command-line.
+A CLI and kubernetes CLI plugin that allows you to interact with open-cluster-management to provision and managed your Hybrid Cloud presence from the command-line.

 ## Requirements